 Have a night in.

 Yes you are travelling through some of the most amazing places on the planet, yes you want to get out and experience as much of it as you can while you can, I get that.
-But trust me, every once in a while it can do you some real good to get yourself a private room, get a hot shower, sit around in your pants and settle down with a good movie and some comfort food.
-One night once in a while on an extended trip won’t do you any harm, but it will help you feel more comfortable in your surroundings and take your mind off feeling homesick.
+But trust me, every once in a while it can do you some real good to get yourself a private room, get a hot shower, sit around in your pants and settle down with a good book or a new movie and some comfort food.
+One night once in a while on an extended trip won’t do you any harm, but it will help you feel more comfortable in your surroundings, give you that all important you time and take your mind off feeling homesick.

 Bring something that reminds you of home.